-When it comes to getting the packaged goods to you the consumer, we use recycled kegs and light weight bottles (with an eye to cans in the future).
+When it comes to getting the packaged goods to you the consumer, we use recycled kegs and light weight cans.
 Our labelling and packaging is minimalist for a reason – it simply uses less ink and post-consumer, recycled packaging is used in our few promotional materials or the odd time a printed page is required.

-Lastly, we are a small, Melbourne-based business and most of our beer is sold within 20km of the brewery we brew with.
+Lastly, we continue to build a symbiotic relationship with our community, even as we’ve expanded over two sites.
 We support local restaurants and merchants as much as possible – and we have been lucky enough to receive the same support back.
 We love seeing our product on the shelves and taps of our neighbours – all working to promote a thriving and creative Melbourne culinary scene.